 - Practicing good hygiene with frequent hand washing

-- Movers using gloves and hand sanitizer during moves
+- Movers using gloves, face masks, and hand sanitizer during moves

 - Social distancing or maintaining at least 6 feet of space from customers